Training Program in Computational Biology and Bioinformatics

 Chaitanya Rastogi (Bussemaker Lab) is developing methods to incorporate methylation data and DNA shape readout into SELEX-seq.
 This will allow researchers to quantify how changes in DNA shape caused by epigenetic factors such as cytosine methylation contribute to variations in binding affinity.

 James Chen (Genetics & Development and Califano lab) developed algorithms that integrate high-throughput genetic and genomic data to identify novel roles for genes in the differentiation of invasive and aggressive cancer subtypes, and then worked to validate predictions within biological contexts.

 Mina Fazlollahi (Physics and Bussemaker lab) focused on inferring the transcriptional and post-transcriptional network structure by using natural sequence variation and linkage analysis.

 Sarah Gilman (Biomedical Informatics and Vitkup lab) worked on integrating disease phenotype with molecular network information by developing new computational methods of predicting disease genes and interpreting the results of Genome Wide Association Studies (GWAS) in the context of molecular networks.

 Mariam Konate (Pharmacology and Vitkup lab) is working on understanding the evolution of protein molecular function.
 She is developing methods to predict enzyme function based on combined structural and genomic context information.

-Klara Felsovalyi (Biochemistry and Molecular Biophysics and Honig lab) is investigating protein-protein interactions between cadherins, a family of proteins which mediate cell-cell interactions, using both sequence and structural information.
+Klara Felsovalyi (Biochemistry and Molecular Biophysics and Honig lab) investigated protein-protein interactions between cadherins, a family of proteins which mediate cell-cell interactions, using both sequence and structural information.

-Lucas Ward (postdoc, Manolis Kellis Lab, MIT) studies tissue-specific chromatin structure and gene expression.
+Lucas Ward (postdoc, Manolis Kellis Lab, MIT) studied tissue-specific chromatin structure and gene expression.